MENU

 Yes, there’s no denying that a few films, such as The Jungle Book and Beauty and the Beast, have managed to translate some of the charm of their original animated versions.
 However, sadly, this accomplishment appears to be more the exception than the norm.
 Many of these Disney live-action remakes often fail to live up to the magic of the original films we all fell in love with.
 And you can certainly understand why.

-Disney Live-Action Remakes Vs The Animated Classics
+Disney Live-Action Remakes vs. the Animated Classics

 It’s only natural for fans to draw comparisons when Disney recreates their classic films.
 The original versions have already won a special place in viewers’ hearts and are considered masterpieces.
 They set an incredibly high bar for any remakes.
 I mean, did we really need photorealistic CGI animals in The Lion King?
 Or an intensely realistic update of The Little Mermaid?
 Neither of these remakes elevated the original films, and the Purist in us will always be more enamoured with the brilliantly vibrant landscapes and characters of classic animation.